-Quantum mechanics meets biology.
-Sounds like something out of a horror movie.
-The ultimate creation of difficult concepts merged into a truly amazing construct that on the surface seems impenetrable to our investigations…right?
+That sounds like something out of a horror movie, no?
+The ultimate creation of difficult concepts merged into a truly amazing construct that, on the surface, seems impenetrable to our investigations…right?
 Turns out, it’s the frontier of science that we are indeed making headway on.
 The most promising door into this realm of quantum biology rests with a rather familiar process turned a new: photosynthesis.

 The molecules responsible for the light-to-energy conversion are chromophores otherwise known as chlorophyll and they rely on dipole coupling.
 This is when two molecules do not share their electrons evenly but instead have an unbalanced charge difference between them.
 It is this difference that allows electrons to flow to the positively charged side, generating electricity in the process.
 These diploes exist in the chlorophyll and with the light being converted into energy the electrons are free to flow along the membranes and allow the necessary chemical reactions the plant needs to break down the CO2 (Choi).